Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/UT 2 QB Answers.md

 - Page no. (3-3)

 ---
 ### Q19.
 Explain the Guidelines and Standards in UID.
-(Use web content not available in book)

 - Page no. (5-19)
 - Page no. (5-23)

 ---
 ### Q20.
-Explain Golden rules and Heuristics in UID (Use web content not available in book)
+Explain Golden rules and Heuristics in UID.

 - Page no. (5-21)